UPC/ravada/docs/INSTALL.md

 ## Config file

-Create a config file at /etc/ravada.conf with:
+Create a config file at /etc/ravada.conf with the username and password you just declared at the previous step.

     db:
       user: rvd_user
       password: *****

-Protect the config file from others:

-    $ sudo chmod o-rx /etc/ravada.conf

 ## Create tables